How Carlos Queiroz Landed Black Stars Job After Analysis of Otto Addo’s Team

 • The appointment of Carlos Queiroz as head coach of the Black Stars did not come out of nowhere

-• Before his appointment, he had already conducted a detailed assessment of the team under Otto Addo
+• Before his appointment, he had conducted a detailed assessment of the team under Otto Addo

-• He has since been handed a four-month contract, with the deal set to be reviewed based on his performance at the World Cup
+• He has been handed a four-month contract, to be reviewed based on Ghana's World Cup run

 Carlos Queiroz has been officially unveiled as the new Black Stars head coach, with the Ghana Football Association (GFA) confirming his appointment on Monday, April 13.